West Virginia vs. Texas Tech NCAA Football Odds, Plays and Insights | October 2, 2021

 - In West Virginia's four games this season, it has three wins against the spread.

-- The Mountaineers covered the spread in their only game when favored by 7 points or more.
+- This season, the Mountaineers won ATS in their only game as a favorite of 7 points or more.

-- West Virginia's games this year have gone over the point total one time in four opportunities (25%).

-- The Mountaineers average 32.5 points per game, comparable to the 33.5 per outing the Red Raiders allow.

 - The Mountaineers have turned the ball over eight times this season, two more turnovers than the Red Raiders have forced (6).